-An emergency meeting of the Board may be called by the President or petitioned by any three members of the Board; if notice of said meeting (setting forth the date, time, place, and purpose of the meeting) is given by telephone to each Trustee at least one day in advance.
-No business can be conducted at an emergency meeting other than that which is stipulated in the notice.
+An emergency meeting of the Board may be called by the President, or petitioned by any three members of the Board; if notice of the meeting (stating the date, time, place, and purpose of the meeting) is given by email to each Trustee at least one day in advance of the meeting date.
+No business can be conducted at an emergency meeting other than that specified in the notice.